-- beginning and in the end of the fiscal year) of total assets to be less than 11,000,000 EUR in MKD equivalent. - Assistance maybe granted to investments in establishments which are part of enterprises which employ fewer than 250 persons and which have an annual turnover not exceeding EUR 50 million, and/or an annual balance sheet total not exceeding EUR 43 million, giving priority to investments aiming to align the establishment with all the relevant Community standards: - 4) In case of group of investments 10321 and 10331 (setting up and modernization of collection centers), aid will be granted to agriculture cooperatives established according to the Law on Cooperatives (OG 54/02; 84/05)128.
-The cooperative must be registered in the Central Registry as primarily dealing in agriculture according to the National Classification of Economic Activities (OG 147/08).
+- 2. Assistance maybe granted to investments in establishments which are part of enterprises which employ fewer than 250 persons and which have an annual turnover not exceeding EUR 50 million, and/or an annual balance sheet total not exceeding EUR 43 million, giving priority to investments aiming to align the establishment with all the relevant Community standards; - In case of group of investments 10321 and 10331 (setting up and modernization of collection centers), aid may be granted to agriculture cooperatives established according to the Law on Cooperatives 125.
+The cooperative must be registered in the Central Registry as primarily dealing in agriculture according to the National Classification of Economic Activities dealing in agriculture.